lamitay/uls_inversion/README.md

 ## Usage
 The code is comprised of 2 main sections:
-1. Classifier - all code used to train and evaluate the classification models.
+1. Classifier - code used to train and evaluate the classification models.
-2. Textual inversion - all code used to train and generate synthetic images using Textual inversion and DDPMs.
+2. Textual_inversion - code used to train and generate synthetic images using textual inversion and DDPMs.

 ## Data
-The data in this project is based on the open-source [COVID-19 lung ultrasound dataset](https://github.com/jannisborn/covid19_ultrasound/tree/master/data)
+The data in this project is based on the open-source [COVID-19 lung ultrasound dataset](https://github.com/jannisborn/covid19_ultrasound/tree/master/data).

+## Acknowledgements
+**The course staff:**
+Proffesor Uri Shalit and Bar Eini-Porat